MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/security-baseline-evolution.md

     3. Audit and enforce the application of the new version of the DMZ NSG.
     4. Audit and enforce use of approved network subnet and VNet per network interface.
     5. Audit and enforce the limitation of user-defined routing tables.
-6. Azure Blueprint
+6. Azure blueprint:
     1. Create an Azure blueprint named `protected-data`.
     2. Add the VNet peer, NSG, and Azure Security Center templates to the blueprint.
     3. Ensure the template for Active Directory from the previous evolution is NOT included in the blueprint.
-Any dependencies on Active Directory will be provided by the Corporate IT subscription.
+Any dependencies on Active Directory will be provided by the corporate IT subscription.
     4. Terminate any existing Active Directory VMs deployed in the previous evolution.
     5. Add the new policies for protected data subscriptions.
     6. Publish the blueprint to any management group intended to host protected data.